 - Conferences: These activities last for a few days to a week and consist of presentations of recent results on timely and exciting subjects.
 A typical Conference may consist of three one-hour morning keynote lectures that include a broader introduction for non-experts, and up to five shorter specialized afternoon lectures or seminars.

 - Outside Activities: Regional activities, to take place in an emerging or developing country, meant for promoting science in the host country and the surrounding region.
 The proposal should be in a standard format as indicated for the above in-house ICTP activities.
-It is expected that some of the expenses for these meetings should be taken care of by the host institution, for example the board, lodging and travel for at least local participants and faculty.
-It is also expected that there will be logistical support on items such as secretariat, the use of the internet, telephone, fax, photocopier, office space and computers, pick-up service from and to the airport, internal transportation, housekeeping, lecture halls, laboratories, reception, lunch, dinner and coffee breaks.
+It is expected that some of the expenses for these meetings should be covered by the host institution, for example the board, lodging and travel at least for local participants and faculty.
+It is also expected that there will be logistics support on items such as secretariat, the use of the internet, telephone, fax, photocopier, office space and computers, pick-up service from and to the airport, internal transportation, housekeeping, lecture halls, laboratories, reception, lunch, dinner and coffee breaks.
 These commitments should be communicated to ICTP in a letter.